SkillsCategory

 .ai was the breakout extension of 2025

-Over 2025, .ai registrations grew 62.6% year-over-year, pushing the extension from #18 to #14 in the global rankings.
 And the growth wasn't driven by a few large buyers either.
-Total registrations and daily average registrations grew at nearly identical rates, which tells us this was a broad, sustained demand from thousands of individual businesses.
+Total registrations and daily average registrations grew at nearly identical rates, which tells us this was a wide-spread, sustained demand from thousands of individual businesses.

 Find your perfect .ai domain name